Mount Plymouth, Florida

 Mount Plymouth is an unincorporated community and census-designated place (CDP) in Lake County, Florida, United States.
-As of the 2010 census, the CDP population was 4,011, up from 2,814 in 2000.
+As of the 2020 census, Mount Plymouth had a population of 4,417.
 It is part of the Orlando-Kissimmee Metropolitan Statistical Area.

 History

 The focal point of a golf resort for the region was the Historic Mount Plymouth Hotel, which was constructed in 1926 at a cost of $350,000.
 The hotel became a center of activity in the area.
 Guests such as Al Capone, Connie Mack, Babe Ruth and Kate Smith were able to utilize the hotel's airfield for arrival.

 Four 18-hole golf courses patterned after the St. Andrews course in Scotland were originally planned for the resort.
 However, the Florida real estate crash of 1926 prevented completion of three of the four courses.
 The first course, called Mount Plymouth Golf Club, closed in 2007.
 Lucia Mida would use Mount Plymouth as her temporary place of residence while participating in Florida state golfing tournaments.

 In 1959, Florida Central Academy occupied the building and grounds of the 150-room hotel.
 Originally a boys boarding school, in 1971 the academy began accepting girls.
 The school remained operational until June 1983.
 The building, condemned by county health officials, quickly became the target of vandals.
 In 1986 and 1987, fire destroyed the building.

+Mount Plymouth was developed during the Florida land boom of the 1920s as a planned golf resort community centered around the Mount Plymouth Hotel and Country Club.
+The area was designed to attract tourists and seasonal residents, with amenities including golf facilities, recreational spaces, and residential cottages built around the resort.